Michkr123/IPK/IPK_project1/README.md

 ### TCP SYN Scan

 TCP (Transmission Control Protocol) is a connection-oriented protocol (RFC 793).
 A SYN scan sends only the initial SYN packet to check if a port is open.
-If a SYN+ACK arrives, the port is open; if an RST arrives, it’s closed; if no reply arrives after multiple attempts, it’s deemed filtered (possible firewall or packet drop).
+It does not do the complete 3-way handshake.
+If a SYN+ACK arrives, the port is open; if an RST arrives, it’s closed; if no reply arrives after multiple attempts, it’s deemed filtered.

 ### UDP Scan